 Canon M5 versus Fujifilm X-T20

 The Canon EOS M5 and the Fujifilm X-T20 are two digital cameras that were revealed to the public, respectively, in September 2016 and January 2017.
 Both the M5 and the X-T20 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon M5 and the Fujifilm X-T20.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M5 – represents the basis or 100 percent across all the size and weight measures).